ahilgenkamp/SalesforceEinsteinAnalytics/README.md

 print(result.head())
 ```

 The ```load_df_to_EA()``` function allows you to easily load a dataframe to Einstein Analytics.
-The simple usage is to pass the dataframe to the function with either the api name of an existing dataset or the new name for your dataset (new datasets will be loaded to your private app).
+The simple usage is to pass the dataframe to the function with either the API name of an existing dataset or the new name for your dataset (new datasets will be loaded to your private app).
 An xmd file will be created using the datatypes from the supplied dataframe.
 ```python

 df = pd.DataFrame({'key': ['foo', 'bar', 'baz', 'foo'],